zroe1/sorting-rust-c/README.md

 # Comparing Sorting Algorithms in Rust and c

+I created this repository to experiment with different sorting algorithms and compare the preformance of c and Rust.
+To my surprise, Rust has significantly better preformance than c in most of the sorting algorithms I tested (big win for Rustaceans🦀).
+Although this doesn't mean that Rust is univerally faster than c, it shows how despite being new, the Rust language is extremely powerful and useful.

 ## Bogo sort
 <b>Description: </b> Bogo sort shuffles an array until it finds the right solution.
 My implementation of bogo sort randomly shuffles an array (there is also a deterministic solution) so it basically just guesses until it guesses right.
 For an 11 length array, my Rust solution takes 12 seconds to guess the right answer.
 I couldn't test larger arrays becuase it would take too long to run.
 So, yeah.
 It's pretty slow.
 We can do better.
 <b>Time complexity: </b> I don't even want to know.